About the project

 - discuss how the advent of Visual Culture Studies, with its new ways of seeing, knowing, understanding, and participating might (1) extend our studies beyond the university (2) generate particular kinds of cultural practices, and (3) be itself responding to activities in anything from art and curating to policy making and industry initiatives.

 - inquire into the economic imperatives (university priorities, increases in student numbers, government policy, etc.) that are playing a part in embedding Visual Culture Studies as a paradigm for research, learning, and making in universities, art colleges, and cultural institutions.

 Friday's international conference entitled 'Visual Culture Studies in Europe', hosted by the Institute, was a huge success.
-A stella cast of leading academics, curators, and editors from Austria, Spain, Croatia, Norway, Belarus, Italy, England, and France including Iain Chambers, Oliver Grau, and Adrian Rifkin came together to discuss the study of visual culture within the context of European universities, art colleagues, and cultural institutions.
-The audience, a talkative mix of staff and students from Westminster as well as welcome guests from elsewhere in London, Brighton, and as far away as Lithuania, had a day to remember.
-The conference speakers, members of the Visual Culture Studies in Europe Network, plan to meet again next year, this time in Barca!
+A stellar cast of leading academics, curators, and editors from Austria, Spain, Croatia, Norway, Belarus, Italy, England, and France including Iain Chambers, Oliver Grau, and Adrian Rifkin came together to discuss the study of visual culture within the context of European universities, art colleagues, and cultural institutions.
+The audience, a mix of staff and students from Westminster as well as guests from elsewhere in London, Brighton, and as far away as Lithuania, had a day to remember.

 - Joachin Barriendos, Curator, Santa Monica Art Centre, Barcelona, Spain

 - Professor Jose Luis Brea, Editor of Estudios Visuales, Madrid, Spain

 - Professor Iain Chambers, University of Naples, Italy

 - Professor Anna Maria Guasch, University of Barcelona, Spain

 - Professor Oliver Grau, Danube University Krems, Austria